-TRAN 255 SCIENTIFIC TRANSLATION FRENCH / ENGLISH - ARABIC 3.0: 3 cr.
-E/F/A
+TRAN 255 SCIENTIFIC TRANSLATION FRENCH / ENGLISH - ARABIC

 This course will teach students how to translate texts from various scientific domains.

 Students will have to learn how to deal with technical and terminological difficulties that are usually common in specialised texts ie: medical, computer and technologies, etc...